 Network Unit (NU) Mode is set to small cell.
 Verify that small cell is connected and operational, or set NU Mode to Internal or External Antenna if no Small Cell used.

 Small Cell Detected but Network Unit (NU) is not set to Small Cell.
-Use QMT or WAVE Portal to set NU Mode to Small Cell.
+Use the WAVE Portal to set NU Mode to Small Cell.

 Too Many Coverage Units (CU) connected.
 More than one CU in use for Off-Air configuration.
-Use QMT or WAVE Portal to set Mode = External Antenna, and NU should be connected to an external antenna.
+Use the WAVE Portal to set the Mode to External Antenna, and the NU should be connected to an antenna.

 Antenna positioning incomplete.
-Use QMT or WAVE Portal to aim the NU donor antenna.
+Use the WAVE Portal or WAVE PRO app to aim the NU donor antenna.

 The ethernet link between NU and CU is behaving unreliably or reporting an error.
 Ensure the ethernet cable is not damaged and its connectors are securely plugged in on both ends.